Author: Hon A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, January 2016.

 The main thing is to identify and stop the responsible drug as soon as possible.

 The use of systemic steroids for drug eruptions, for example, prednisone, is controversial.
 They are unnecessary if the rash is mild.
 Get advice from a specialist immunologist or dermatologist if the rash is severe.

 Educate the patient to avoid re-exposure to the responsible medication and known drugs with which it cross-reacts.

 As most serious drug eruptions are due to antibiotics, their use should be limited and underlying conditions should be treated in other ways whenever possible.
 For example, acne can be treated with isotretinoin.

-Some patients can tolerate re-exposure to a medication later on.
+Some patients can tolerate re-exposure to a medication that was thought to cause an earlier drug eruption.
 Reasons for this may include:

 For those with confirmed drug allergy, an unrelated medication should be prescribed if needed and where possible.
 Often these are more expensive, may be less effective, and might also have side effects and risks.
 Cross-reactions can occur to similar medicines because of a similar chemical structure or a drug class effect.

 Graduated challenges and desensitisation are sometimes carried out in specialist clinics.

 Patients that have had severe adverse drug reactions should carry a wallet card and/or register with a drug allergy service.